chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/variables/index.md

 ### Going back to the Template

-Once the Javascript action has done it's magic, you can use the new contents of the JavaScript variable, to store it back into the Template variable.
+Once the Javascript action has done its magic, you can use the new contents of the JavaScript variable, to store it back into the Template variable.

 ```javascript
 setVariableValue("headline", a);